 Primer: Having a couple of different primers for each and every skin type is a good way of being prepared for all clients.
 This should include a hydrating primer for dry skin and a mattifying primer for oilier skin types.

 Making sure you have a wide range of foundations (from fair to dark skin tones) will mean that you won’t have to exclude anyone from having their makeup done by you, should you not have the right shade.
+As long as you have a range, you can then mix foundation shades together, if you do need a specific colour.
+It also helps to have various types of foundations such as mineral, liquid and powder too.
+As well as foundations with different finishes, like matte and dewy formulas.

-Concealers: In terms of concealers you can buy palettes with a range of shades, or you can stick to individual concealer sticks.
+Concealers: In terms of concealers, you can buy palettes with a range of shades, or you can stick to individual concealer sticks.

 Just like with foundation, be sure to have a wide range of colours for different skin shades.
 If you want to take it one step further, you can even add colour-correcting concealers.
 Luckily, these also come in palettes for added ease.

-Eyebrow Products: Having a range of eyebrow products is another essential you need to include within your professional kit.
+Eyebrow Products: Having a range of eyebrow products is another essential you need to include within your professional makeup artist kit.
 You can put an eyebrow palette with a range of shades into your kit.
 Or you can stick to eyebrow pencils, in a few shades (from light to dark).

 Setting Spray: As is setting spray.
 This is particularly important if you have someone who says that they have dry skin and their makeup becomes cakey throughout the day.
 This will certainly do the trick and keep their makeup in place for much longer.